 The secondary structure, which includes the alpha helices and beta sheets, is stabilized by intramolecular hydrogen bonds between the amide hydrogen and carbonyl oxygen of the peptide bond that links the amino acids of the primary structure.

-Protein stability after folding is crucial for the polypeptide to perform correctly, therefore, the cell uses diverse mechanisms to guarantee this functionality.
+Protein stability after folding is crucial for the polypeptide to perform correctly.
+Therefore, the cell uses diverse mechanisms to guarantee this functionality.
 Chaperones are a class of peptides that aid in the correct folding of other proteins by interacting with the polypeptide chain that is being synthesized, reducing possible unwanted mutations of the polypeptide3.
-In spite of chaperone actions, some proteins still misfold; due primarily to cell mutations.
-For example, when there are changes in non-covalent interactions, the protein is susceptible to misfolding.
-Studies show that misfolding or failure to fold into native structure leads
+Despite chaperone actions, some proteins still misfold; due primarily to cell mutations.
+For example, the protein is susceptible to misfolding when there are changes in non-covalent interactions.
+Studies show that misfolding or failure to fold into native structures leads to

 The Phenomenon of Protein Denaturation

 External factors such as changes in pH levels, radiation, heat, and other environmental stressors can produce mutations and cause protein denaturation.
 This event can affect normal cell activity and, as a result, cause the loss of protein function.
-Incorrect protein folding can lead to an undesirable incident known as protein aggregation; a phenomenon that consists of the accumulation of misfolded proteins inside or outside of the cell.
-Protein aggregation can cause a vast number of neurological disorders such as Alzheimer’s, Parkinson’s and other diseases including amyloidosis and prion disease4.
+Incorrect protein folding can lead to an undesirable incident known as protein aggregation, which consists of accumulating misfolded proteins inside or outside the cell.
+Protein aggregation can cause neurological disorders such as Alzheimer’s, Parkinson’s, and other diseases, including amyloidosis and prion disease4.

-By measuring protein unfolding and stability, scientists are able to predict the onset of these diseases, among others.
+By measuring protein unfolding and stability, scientists can predict the onset of these diseases, among others.
 In addition, understanding protein

-In conclusion, understanding protein stability is not only crucial for the identification of which exact disorder is affecting a patient, but is also necessary for the design and production of stable drugs to treat diseases and/or for correcting specific regulatory folding networks.
+In conclusion, understanding protein stability is crucial for identifying which exact disorder is affecting a patient and is also necessary for the design and production of stable drugs to treat diseases and/or for correcting specific regulatory folding networks.